Destacado en este post

-In addition to sophisticated routing systems, additional technology can be deployed to improve the driver experience while maximising productivity.
+In addition to sophisticated routing systems, additional technology can be deployed to improve the driver experience while maximizing productivity.
 For example, among the many benefits of electronic proof of delivery software logistics operations are able to implement smoother and quicker field processes—making daily tasks easier for your drivers from the depot to the doorstep.
 Not only do these simplified processes make driver responsibilities easier, but the increased speed and automated guidance improve productivity and ensure compliance for you.

 3. Managing All Vehicle Resources

 As your business evolves, the combination of vehicles and drivers may become more complicated.
 For example, you may want to schedule different resource types against different time frames.
 A driver can only work a certain number of hours per day, while a tractor unit can, apart from maintenance, work 24/7.
-Meanwhile, the availability of a trailer or a specialised lorry depends on depot loading and unloading times.
+Meanwhile, the availability of a trailer or a heavy-duty truck depends on depot loading and unloading times.

 That's a lot of complexity.
 Thankfully, today’s sophisticated transport management systems can take the hassle out of planning.
 For example, advanced routing systems can arrange for one tractor to be driven by a succession of drivers, hauling several different trailers, in a 24-hour period.